Skip to main content

 Jan 9, 2026 · 8 min read · Camping Tips

-Campfire regulations in the US are a patchwork — set by federal land management agencies, state park systems, county authorities, and individual campground operators.
+Campfire regulations in the US are set by federal land management agencies, state park systems, county authorities, and individual campground operators — sometimes all overlapping in the same area.
 What's allowed in a New England state park in October may be completely prohibited in the same campground during a July drought.
-Understanding the framework helps you stay legal and avoid fire danger.

 • Stage 1 Restrictions: Open fires prohibited.
-Charcoal grills and propane stoves are typically still allowed.
+Charcoal grills and propane stoves are typically still allowed in this tier.

-• Stage 2 Restrictions: All open flames prohibited — including propane camp stoves in some cases.
-Check the specific order.
+• Stage 2 Restrictions: All open flames prohibited — including propane camp stoves in some jurisdictions.
+The specific order matters; don't assume Stage 2 always permits propane.

 • Complete Closure: No fires of any kind.
-Campgrounds may be closed entirely during severe fire risk periods.
+Campgrounds may close entirely during severe fire risk periods.

 • InciWeb (inciweb.wildfire.gov): Current wildfire incidents and related closure maps